 In a professional teeth whitening system the slower penetration combined with custom-fit trays often allows for a much smaller amount of sensitivity than over the counter.

 So, which teeth whitening system should you choose?

 If you have sensitive teeth, yellow teeth or if you want fast teeth whitening results, you should consider our professional teeth whitening system.
-If you have pretty white teeth and not very sensitive teeth, you can use any over-the-counter teeth whitening system.
-You can learn more about teeth whitening system we use at our office and other great options of affordable dentistry here.
+If you have pretty white teeth and teeth that aren’t very sensitive, you can use any over-the-counter teeth whitening system.
+You can learn more about the teeth whitening system we use at our office and other great options of affordable dentistry here.

-If you have any questions, you could see any of our Lincoln dentists at any of our Lincoln dental clinics:
+If you have questions, you can see any of our Lincoln dentists at any one of our Lincoln dental clinics:

 Nebraska Family Dentistry – Central Lincoln Location (Lincoln Family Dentistry)

 Make easy, affordable payments for your procedure with payment plans we offer.